 While possible, generating a report in Excel is not always the easiest.
 The filtering can be cumbersome and writing formulas to produce the information you want is not the best use of your time.

-Excel vs. CMMS: With a CMMS, you can create custom reports for your specific needs.
+Excel vs. CMMS: With CMMS software, you can create custom reports for your specific needs.
 Once you create these reports, you never have to create them again and can reference them anytime .
 You can even export the information from these reports and use it to justify additional staff or capital improvements with upper management.